phreda4/r3d4/README.md

 ## Recursion

-The recursion occurs naturally, when the word is defined with ` : ` it appears in the dictionary and it is possible to call it even when this definition is not closed.
+Recursion occurs naturally, when the word is defined with ` : ` it appears in the dictionary and it is possible to call it even when its definition is not closed.

 ```
 :fibonacci | n -- f